Macroeconomic Outlook as of January 2026

 • Alternative/Strategic Assets: Given inflation and policy risks, diversifiers (real assets, alternatives) continue to merit consideration.

 • 6.
-Technology Leadership & Market Composition - Innovation continues to be a key driver of long-term returns (AI, quantum, digital assets).
+Technology Leadership & Market Composition – Innovation (AI, automation, digital assets) continues to be a structural driver, rewarding companies with durable earnings and adoption pathways.

 • AI remains early in its adoption curve, driving capex cycles and productivity investments.

-• The market is gradually broadening beyond the “Magnificent 7,” with mid-cap innovators gaining traction.
+• The market is broadening beyond the “Magnificent 7,” with mid-cap innovators gaining traction.

 • In a slower growth environment, winners will be defined not just by innovation but by execution, margin discipline, and scalability.